deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 ## Introduction
 This is a general introduction to the KB74-OPSCHALER project and it is also intended for people who do not know anything about the Applied Data Science minor.

-In the OPSCHALER project multiple universities and (energy) companies collaborate in developing methods and tools to extract useful information from the energy usage data of residential houses, on different aggregation levels.
+In the OPSCHALER project multiple universities and (energy) companies collaborate in developing methods and tools to extract useful information out of the energy usage data of residential houses on different aggregation levels.
 For more information on OPSCHALER itself, see their website: [www.opschaler.nl]( http://www.opschaler.nl/).

-The Hague University is one of the collaborators and OPSCHALER has put its data available to students following the Applied Data Science minor, which takes one semester (30 ECT).
+The Hague University is one of the collaborators and offers the OPSCHALER data to students in their Applied Data Science minor, which takes one semester (30 ECT).
 This leads us to the KB74-OPSCHALER project.

 <details><summary> <b>Click here for information regarding the KB74-OPSCHALER team.</b>  </summary>